 I feel like grandparents are a real gold mine when I’m in need of ideas for an amazing new Paleo recipe.
 They grew up eating a lot more natural and healthy food than we do, and it wasn’t as toxic as most of today’s diet.
 When I look back at it now, I see how fast food has changed from my grandparents to me.
 They still had some problems with their diet, like with gluten consumption, but overall it was a lot better back then.

 This is the kind of recipe I just love to prepare on a Sunday morning since it’s somewhat of a long process.
-It’s worth the time, as it gives you enough portions for many meals, or easy snacks every once in a while.
+It’s worth the time, as it gives you enough portions for many meals, or easy snacks.
 It’s just so convenient to have some canned pork jars in your refrigerator when you don’t feel like cooking and simply want a quick snack.
 Canned pork can be part of an amazing breakfast too, just add some eggs or fresh fruit.
 Personally, I try to always have some in my refrigerator and it really is a lifesaver especially when in a hurry.

 You’ll need some canning jars for this recipe.
 Canning jars are perfect for preserving food from the comfort of your house and they’ll last you a very long time.
 But you’ll need to verify the jars before each usage:

 - Make sure the jars themselves have no chips or cracks.
 Otherwise, they could break during the cooking process.
 If the jars aren’t damaged, they’re safe to reuse.

 - You’ll need to buy new lids every year, since the rubber seal on each lid weakens with the heat and may not form a proper seal on a second use.
 Lids should be new and never be used a second time.

 - Check the rings: if they’ve rusted, they’ll need to be replaced as well.

 - Make sure that each canning jar lid and ring fits the jar tightly to make a proper seal.